-Electric bassist, Matt Skellenger, has always been an exception to the rules.
+Electric bassist Matt Skellenger has always been an exception to the rules.
 By combining forward thinking creativity, progressive techniques and natural musicality, Skellenger displays a uniquely identifiable sound.
-Born and raised in Denver, CO., Matt has been composing, performing, and recording in the Front Range for 23 years.
-In 2002, he earned a B. A. in Music from Metropolitan State College of Denver where he studied with internationally renowned trumpeter Ron Miles.
-Skellenger's fierce dedication to the electric bass led him to attend Steve Bailey and Victor Wooten's Bass At the Beach Workshop in 2004, as well as five of Victor Wooten's Bass Nature Camps from 2004-2010.
-There he had first hand experience studying with world class musicians including Victor Wooten, Steve Bailey and Chuck Rainey who are full time instructors at the camps and some of the most influential musicians to ever play the electric bass.
+Born and raised in Denver, CO., Matt has been composing, performing, teaching and recording in the Front Range for over 18 years.
+In 2002, he earned a B. A. in Music from Metropolitan State College of Denver.
+Skellenger's fierce dedication to the electric bass led him to attend Steve Bailey and Victor Wooten's Bass At the Beach Workshop in 2004, as well as five of Victor Wooten's Bass Nature Camps from 2004-2009.
+There he had first hand experience studying with Victor Wooten, Steve Bailey, Anthony Wellington, and Chuck Rainey.
+They are all full-time instructors at the camps and some of the most influential educators and musicians to ever play the electric bass.
 At the 2005 BNC, Skellenger was awarded one of two scholarships to attend The Bass Collective in NYC for a week long intensive course.
-The versatility of Matt's playing can be heard on music ranging from solo bass, jazz sextet and modern rock power trio to folk, Americana, funk, blues and pop groups.
-In 2003, Matt released his first solo bass album On My Way Home.
-In 2009, Parentheticals was released featuring Ron Miles, Dave Miller, and Andy Skellenger.
-The group released its second album, The Owls Are Not What They Seem, in 2013 adding Glenn Taylor on Pedal Steel Guitar.
-New Radio was released in 2014 adding Adam Bartczak on Trombone and Conch Shell.
-In addition to leading his own group, Skellenger teaches music at Swallow Hill Music School and is currently a member of The Grown A$ Man Band.
+The versatility of Matt's playing can be heard on music ranging from solo bass, jazz quintet and modern rock power trio to folk, americana, funk, hip hop and pop groups.
+He currently performs solo and with Beats Noir, The Matt Skellenger Group and The Grown Ass Man Band.